EGimenoS/dailyjourneyapi/README.md

 The app needs a Here Maps apikey to work since it uses their Geocoding and Search REST API v7.
 You can get a key for free with a generous free tier.
 More instructions: https://developer.here.com/documentation/geocoding-search-api/dev_guide/index.html.

-Once you get your key, set it as a ENV variable.
-You can use for instance the figaro gem bundled with this project gemfile, run `bundle exec figaro install` to generate an `application.yml file` and add a new key with a here_maps_api_key and the value of your new key.
+Once you get your key, set it as an ENV variable.
+You can use for instance the figaro gem bundled with this project gemfile, run `bundle exec figaro install` to generate an `application.yml` file and add a new key with a here_maps_api_key and the value of your new key.

 ### Currently working endpoints